-Fly over the Drake Passage to Antarctica when planning your trip to the 7th continent is our recommendation.
+When planning your trip to the 7th Continent, our recommendation is to fly over the Drake Passage to Antarctica and spend more time cruising around Antarctica.
 This option allows you to arrive quickly, save on vacation time, and not worry about potential seasickness from turbulent waters.
-Below is a quick explanation of how to decide if you should fly over the drake passage to Antarctica or sail instead.
+Below is a quick explanation of how flights to Antarctica operate to help you decide if you should fly over the drake passage to Antarctica or sail instead.

 If the weather does not cooperate, you can either have a delayed arrival to Antarctica, or you might have to leave the continent ahead of schedule to avoid incoming storms.
-And for those with sensitive stomachs, seasickness is a definite possibility.
+In addition, for those with sensitive stomachs, seasickness is a definite possibility.

 Flying over the Drake to Antarctica does give you extra time to explore Chile and the beautiful Chilean Patagonia, including Torres del Paine National Park and Punta Arenas, a beautiful part of the world that beautifully complements any trip to Antarctica.
 Not to mention enjoying a comfortable night’s sleep and a delicious meal in Punta Arenas before flying out.